Home/Blog/Lifestyle/Food & Nutrition/Chiku (Sapota) Unleashed: Its Nutritional Value, Benefits, and Side Effects

 Chiku is packed with antioxidants that help combat oxidative stress and guard the body’s cells against damage, reducing the risk of chronic diseases.

-The elevated fiber content in chiku facilitates smooth digestion by regulating bowel movements and preventing constipation.
+The rich fibre content in chiku facilitates smooth digestion by regulating bowel movements and preventing constipation.
 It also supports the growth of good bacteria, promoting a healthy digestive system.

 Chiku is a low-calorie fruit high in fibre.
 Its natural sweetness and fibre content provide a feeling of fullness, curbing hunger pangs and aiding weight loss efforts.